sedelmeyer/personal-website/_posts/2017-12-10-upgrade-your-aging-unibody-macbook-pro-with-a-new-ssd.md

   1. Reattach the bottom panel back onto your laptop.

-## Part Five
+## Part Four
 ### Configure Your "Like New" Apple Laptop
 [Return to Table of Contents](#drive-replacement-instructions)

 All right, this is it.
-This is where you start up and configure your "like new" Apple laptop.
+This is where you start up and configure your laptop.

-1. Power on your laptop
+1. Power on your laptop.

-1. Work your way through the on screen El Capitan configuration instructions
+1. Work your way through the on screen El Capitan configuration instructions.

-1. Transfer any data or files you'd like imported from your most recent Time Machine backup
+1. Transfer any data or files you'd like imported from your most recent Time Machine backup.

-1. Reinstall your applications
+1. Reinstall your applications.

 # Conclusion
 Congratulations.
-Assuming everything went smoothly, you'll likely have what feels like a brand new Apple laptop.
+Assuming everything went smoothly, you'll likely have what feels like a new Unibody MacBook Pro.

 # Footnotes
 [Return to Table of Contents](#drive-replacement-instructions)

 #### The 3-2-1 Backup Principle
-In short, the 3-2-1 principle states that you should maintain two copies of all your critical data.
+In short, the 3-2-1 principle states that you should maintain three copies of all your critical data.
 Two of those copies are kept on-site at home or in some location nearby for easy access.
 Your third copy is stored at a remote location.
-For your two on site copies, one copy can be the original data stored on the drive inside your laptop, and the second copy can be an external drive that you update on a regular basis using automated backup processes such as those provided by Apple's Time Machine software.
+For your two on-site copies, one copy can be the original data stored on the drive inside your laptop, and the second copy can be an external drive that you update on a regular basis using automated backup processes such as those provided by Apple's Time Machine software.
 For your one offsite copy, I'd recommend a proper cloud service backup and recovery provider such as iDrive, BackBlaze, or Carbonite.
 Services like Dropbox and Google Drive are great for syncing files between computers and the cloud, but [they suck as far as true backup and recovery solutions go](https://www.red-gate.com/simple-talk/cloud/cloud-data/stop-relying-on-cloud-file-stores-as-a-backup-strategy/).
 The bad news is, you'll need to pay for your cloud backup service.
-The good news is, it will be well worth it, should your house burn down with your laptop and external drive inside, or in the unlikely event that both internal and external drives fail at once.
+The good news is, it will be well worth it, should your house burn down with your laptop and external drive inside, or in the unlikely event that both internal and external drives fail at the same time.
 Just remember that these low probability events do happen.
-My sister-in-law lost all of your digital information when both her internal and external disk drives failed at once.
+My sister-in-law lost all of her digital information when both her internal and external disk drives failed at once.
 So, consider yourself warned.